Basement Window Air Conditioning- What are the Options?

 What kind of air purifier is best for use with an AC unit?

-HEPA filters are effective for trapping dust and allergens, while UV light purifiers can help kill bacteria and mold spores.
+HEPA air purifiers are great for trapping dust and allergens, while UV light air purifiers can help kill bacteria and mold spores.

 Can changing the direction of my AC vents help prevent sore throats?